 Race and the Foundations of Knowledge

-This anthology demonstrates the longstanding, multifarious, and major role that race has played in the formation of knowledge.
-The authors demonstrate how race theory intersects with other bodies of knowledge by examining discursive records such as travelogues, literature, and historiography; theoretical structures such as common sense, pseudoscientific racism, and Eurocentrism; social structures of class, advancement, and identity; and politico-economic structures of capitalism, colonialism, and law.
-Editors Joseph Young and Jana Evans Braziel aim to demonstrate the richness that emerges when race is taken into consideration and the misrepresentation of thought that results when it is not.
+This anthology demonstrates the role of race in the formation of knowledge.
+The contributors analyze how race theory intersects with other bodies of knowledge by examining discursive records such as travelogues, literature, and historiography; theoretical structures such as common sense, pseudoscientific racism, and Eurocentrism; social structures of class, advancement, and identity; and politico-economic structures of capitalism, colonialism, and law.
+Taken together, the essays demonstrate the richness that emerges when we take race into consideration and the misrepresentation and poverty of thought that results when we do not.